macocu/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 ### Other

-A text that is appropriate for annotation but has no clear purpose or tangible features based on which it could be annotated - a non-literary text, which does not fall under any of the categories based on its purpose
+A text that is appropriate for annotation but has no clear purpose or tangible features based on which it could be annotated - a non-literary text, which does not fall under any of the categories based on its purpose.

+*Note*: All instances of correspondence that could not be annotated as Forum, should be considered Other.

-Examples: apology letter, enquiry, a complaint, reply to a complaint, love letter, greeting card, postcard, legal appeal, resignation, condolence message, exercise, quiz, survey, exam, worksheet
+Examples: legal appeal, exercise, quiz, survey, exam, worksheet.

 Go back to the [Decision Tree](#decision-tree) or to the Table of Contents of [Categories Explained](#categories-explained).